 S&P Global Ratings Japan Inc. is not established in the European Union and has not applied for registration under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
 Its ratings have, however, been endorsed by S&P Global Ratings Europe Limited ("SPGRE") in accordance with the CRA Regulation.
 SPGRE is established in the European Union and registered under the CRA Regulation.
 As such, SPGRE is included in the list of credit rating agencies published by the European Securities and Markets Authority ("ESMA") on its website in accordance with the CRA Regulation.
-Japan Credit Rating Agency, Ltd. ("JCR") is not established in the European Union and has not applied for registration under the CRA Regulation, but it is certified in accordance with such Regulation and it is included in the list of credit rating agencies published by ESMA on its website in accordance with the CRA Regulation.
+Japan Credit Rating Agency, Ltd. ("JCR") is not established in the European Union and has not applied for registration under the CRA Regulation, but it is certified in accordance with such Regulation and it is included in the list of credit rating agencies with such Regulation and it is included in the list of credit rating agencies with such Regulation.